This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CoffeehouseBlend #CollectiveBias

 Folgers® Coffeehouse Blend delivers a great coffee taste that stands out even with the use of coffee additives (creamer, sugars, etc.).
 Folgers® Coffeehouse Blend is an exciting Medium-Dark Roast offering that starts smooth and finishes with a bold, distinct taste.

 It’s made with 100% Arabica beans (a must-have trait!), so it has that perfectly deep java flavor.
-It’s also the perfect grind for French press, Cold Brew, and Brew Over Ice Coffee.
-You could even make Folgers® Coffeehouse Blend in a standard drip coffee maker if you please.
+It’s also the perfect grind for French press, cold-brew, and brew-over-ice coffee.
+You can even make Folgers® Coffeehouse Blend in a standard drip coffee maker.

-I’m personally a French press gal, so I especially love using my French press to make homemade cold brew coffee at home.
+I love using my French press to make homemade cold-brew coffee at home, but I also love drinking this coffee warm too.

 My trick to making cold-brew coffee in the French press is to let the coffee sit in the press overnight with cold, filtered water without pressing the plunger down until the next day.
 This technique gives the coffee time to steep and creates a non-bitter flavor since it won’t brew as quickly as it would if you used boiling water and let it brew overnight.